mail-ecnu/AAMAS2024-RL4OR.github.io/README.md

 # AAMAS 2024 Tutorial: Reinforcement Learning for Operations Research: Unlocking New Possibilities

-The code is adapted from the [Nerfies website](https://nerfies.github.io).
+The code is adapted from the [Nerfies website](https://nerfies.github.io) and the [retrieval-lm-tutorial website](https://acl2023-retrieval-lm.github.io/).

 ## Website License